-A gradual decline in catches over time in the landing for the major species can be observed; but there is an oscillation trend, in the case of horse mackerel, that shows temporal autocorrelation.
-Thus, we observed two different peaks, and a decline trend.
-The Spectral Analysis results indicate that a periodical cycle exists (twelve years periodicity).
-On the other hand, in the case of chub mackerel we observed temporal autocorrelation.
+Our study shows a gradual decline in the catches for the main target species from 1985 to 2012.
+The horse mackerel shows a fluctuating trend and a temporal autocorrelation.
+Thus two different peaks and a decline trend can be observed.
+The Spectral Analysis result shows a periodical cycle of twelve years' period.
+There is also a temporal autocorrelation for the chub mackerel.

-The sardine abundance trend is positively correlated with the winter North Atlantic Oscillation index (from October to December of previous year) (r = 0.375; p = 0.049).
-The North Atlantic Oscillation (NAO) is a dominant pattern of coupled ocean-climate variability in the North Atlantic and Mediterranean basin.
-We observed a gradual increasing in catches over time; for the landing of little tunny, since 1985 to 2012.
-Moreover, we found a negative correlation between the landing of bullet tuna from North Alboran Sea and Arctic Oscillation (AO) (r = 0.38; p = 0.046).
+The Sardine abundance trend is positively correlated with the winter North Atlantic Oscillation index (from October to December of the previous year) (r= 0.375; p= 0.049).

+The North Atlantic Oscillation (NAO) is a dominant pattern of coupled ocean-climate variability in the North Atlantic and in the Mediterranean basin.

+Our study also detects a gradual increase in the catches from 1985 to 2012, particularly for the little tunny landings.
+Moreover, there is a negative correlation between the landings of bullet tuna from the North Alboran Sea and the Arctic Oscillation (AO) (r= -0.38; p= 0.046).

-The fishing gears, operating within open sea from Alboran Sea, in the last ten years are: Driftnets (redes a la deriva, filet maillant dérivant), Longliners (palangeros, palangriers): surface longline and bottom longline, Purse Seiners (cerqueros, sardiniers), and Trawlers (arrastreros de fondo, chalutiers).
+Considering the last ten years, the main open sea fisheries in the Alboran Sea are: driftnets for the swordfish (Xiphias gladius), longliners (both bottom and surface modalities) for the bluefin tuna (Thunnus thynnus), little tunny (Euthynnus alletteratus) and swordfish, purse seiners for Sardine (Sardina pilchardus) and European anchovy (Engraulis encrasicolus) and the bottom trawl fisheries.
+This latter gear targets a group of bottom species such as European hake (Merluccius merluccius), red mullet (Mullus barbatus), blue whiting (Micromesistius poutassou), red shrimp (Aristeus antennatus) and common octopus (Octopus vulgaris), in order of importance.

-The endangered loggerhead turtle (Caretta caretta) is the most common sea turtle species in the Mediterranean Sea, where it utilizes nesting beaches which are mainly in Eastern basin.
-Annually, hundreds of juvenile loggerhead turtles, born on the beaches of both the North Atlantic and eastern Mediterranean, are concentrated around the feeding grounds in the western Mediterranean, mainly in waters around the Balearic Islands.
-In this context, many loggerhead turtles examples are stranded along the southern Iberian Peninsula coast on their way to their feeding grounds or while returning to their natal regions.
+The loggerhead turtle (Caretta caretta) is the most common sea turtle specie in the Mediterranean Sea, whose nesting beaches are mainly in the Eastern basin.
+Each year hundreds of juvenile loggerhead turtles borning in the the North Atlantic and eastern Mediterranean beaches concentrate around the feeding grounds in the western Mediterranean, mainly around the Balearic Islands' waters.
+In this context, many loggerhead turtles strand along the southern Iberian Peninsula coast on their way to their feeding grounds or while returning to their natal regions.
 Due to the spatial overlap in fishing activity and loggerhead turtle distribution, there are tens of thousands of loggerhead turtle by-catches each year.
-The incidental capture of sea turtle is more frequent in the summer.
-Based on the testimony of the fishermen interviewed, it appears that surface long-lines interact most frequently with marine turtles, followed by coastal trawlers, purse seiners, and trammel nets.
-Sea turtles captured by the purse seiners can be released without damage because they do not get tangled up in the net.
-The incidental capture of sea turtles is rare on trawlers.
+The incidental capture of sea turtles is more frequent in the summer.
+Based on the testimony of interviewed fishermen, it seems that surface long-lines interact most frequently with marine turtles, followed by coastal trawlers, purse seiners and trammel nets.
+Sea turtles caught by purse seiners can be released undamaged as far as they are not entangled in the net.
+The incidental capture of sea turtles is rare on bottom trawlers.

-The bycatch (or incidental capture) per Unit Effort values in open sea from Alboran Sea are low in comparison to other Mediterranean areas (for example Balearic Sea).
-However, the by-catch rate of loggerhead turtle by driftnets in the Alboran Sea (0.21-0.78 N/haul) was much higher than that reported for the Italian driftnet fleet (0.04-0.05 N/haul), probably due to a much higher turtle density in Alboran waters linked to the strategic role of this sea in the Atlantic/Mediterranean exchanges.
+The bycatch (or incidental capture) per Unit Effort values in the Alboran's open sea are low in comparison to other Mediterranean areas, for example Balearic Sea.
+However, the by-catch rate of loggerhead turtle by driftnets in the Alboran Sea (0.21-0.78 N/haul) was much higher than that reported for the Italian driftnet fleet (0.04-0.05 N/haul), probably due to a much higher turtle density in Alboran waters related to the strategic role of this sea in the Atlantic/Mediterranean exchanges.